LibraryOfCongress/bagger/bagger_distribution/README.txt

                         }
 }

 The file should be named <profile name>-profile.json.
 For example, wdl-profile.json.
+The items in the profile file (i.e. JSON file) are listed in the Bag-Info tab of Bagger.

 4.1 WDL Profile
     -----------